cookie-status/cookie-status-dev/content/introduction/tracking-protection.md

 In short, tracking protection, tracking prevention, anti-tracking, cookie blocking, content blocking, etc. are designed to:

 * **Identify and classify** domains that have been recognized as employing tracking mechanisms harmful to (browsers' intepretation of) user privacy.
-* If a script or resource is loaded in a **third-party context** from such a domain, restrict access to browser storage so that the trackers could not exploit data stored within.
+* If a script or resource is loaded in a **third-party context** from such a domain, restrict access to browser storage so that the trackers can not exploit data stored within.
 * In some cases, restrict storage access in a first-party context where it's likely that it could be exploited for **cross-site tracking** purposes.

-In this introductory chapter, we'll quickly go through some of the key terminology around tracking protection.
+In this introductory chapter, we'll gloss over some of the key terminology regarding tracking protection.
 You are then advised to visit the other pages of Cookie Status for more details.

 1. [Cookies](#cookies)
 2. [First-party and third-party context](#first-party-and-third-party-context)